Modern Slavery in the Palm Oil Industry

 Key interventions

-Addressing forced labor and labor trafficking in the palm oil sector requires that stakeholders, including migrant and local workers, civil society organizations (CSO), law enforcement, government officials, labor unions, the media, private companies, and communities, understand TIP laws and regulations that aim to protect workers, and how cases of TIP are managed by the appropriate authorities.
+Addressing forced labor and labor trafficking in the palm oil sector requires that stakeholders, including migrant and local workers, civil society organizations (CSO), law enforcement, government officials, labor unions, the media, private companies, and communities, understand TIP laws and regulations that aim to protect workers and how cases of TIP are managed by the appropriate authorities.
 This partnership aims to inform these stakeholders through a national campaign on safe migration and sensitization training for law enforcement officials and palm oil plantation labor unions.

 Immediate relief and psycho-social support to survivors of forced labor and labor trafficking is critical.
 When a person is identified as a victim through the police, national hotline or labor unions, the survivor is referred to local CSOs in the area for support services.
 This partnership aims to ensure survivors of forced labor and labor trafficking are provided trauma-informed care.